 This is due to the high burden of these conditions and the importance of PHC and community disease management.

-NTDs: Schistosomiasis (Mozambique), Chagas (Peru), and Leprosy (Nepal), highlight distinctive elements of the health system and link back to the use of these as tracer conditions for health system capacity to manage NCDs and NTDs.
+NTDs: Schistosomiasis (Mozambique), Neurocysticercosis (Peru), and Leprosy (Nepal), highlight distinctive elements of the health system and link back to the use of these as tracer conditions for health system capacity to manage NCDs and NTDs.